 International Agency for research on Cancer Monographs for Carcinogens

 Group 2A: Probably carcinogenic to humans

 Group 2B: Possibly carcinogenic to humans:

-Below is the definition OSHA provides for reproductive toxin in their Use of Hazardous Chemical’s in the Laboratory Standard.
+Below is the definition OSHA provides for reproductive toxin in its Use of Hazardous Chemicals in the Laboratory Standard.

-OSHA Definition: Reproductive toxin means chemicals which affect the reproductive capabilities including chromosomal damage (mutations) and effects on fetuses (teratogenesis).
+OSHA Definition: Reproductive toxin means chemicals that affect the reproductive capabilities including chromosomal damage (mutations) and effects on fetuses (teratogenesis).

 Arsenic and certain arsenic compounds